Total Productive Maintenance (TPM) – Benefits, Approach, Elements, Targets

 Conclusion

-Today with the competition in industry at an all-time high Total Productive Maintenance (TPM) may be the only thing that stands between success and total failure for the some companies.
-It has been proven to be the program that works.
-It can be adapted to the work not only in industrial plants but in construction building maintenance transportation and in the variety of other situations.
+Today, with the competition in industry at an all-time high, Total Productive Maintenance (TPM) may be the only thing that stands between success and total failure for some companies.
+It has been proven to be a program that works.
+It can be adapted to work not only in industrial plants but also in construction, building maintenance, transportation, and a variety of other situations.

-Employees must be educated and the convinced that Total Productive Maintenance (TPM) is not just another program of the month and that management is totally committed to the program and the extended time frame necessary for full the implementation.
-If everyone involved in a Total Productive Maintenance (TPM) program does his or her part and the unusually high rate of return compared to resources invested may be the expected.
+Employees must be educated and convinced that Total Productive Maintenance (TPM) is not just another program of the month and that management is totally committed to the program and the extended time frame necessary for full implementation.
+If everyone involved in a Total Productive Maintenance (TPM) program does his or her part, an unusually high rate of return compared to the resources invested may be expected.